WISDEM/TowerSE/docs/intro.rst

 Introduction
 ------------

 TowerSE is a systems engineering tower model for cylindrical shell wind turbine towers.
-A beam finite element code, `pBEAM <https://github.com/WISDEM/pBEAM>`_ is used for the structural analysis.
-Buckling is estimated using methods from Eurocode [ref] and GL [ref].
-Wind speed distributions from simple power-law, log-law, or user-defined profiles, wave speed distributions come from linear wave theory.
-Cylinder drag data is used for both wind and wave loading.
-A textbook model is used for soil stiffness properties [ref].
+Wind, wave, soil, and structural analyses are designed to be modular.
+Default implementations are provided, but all modules can be replaced with custom implementations.
+Default implementations use beam finite element theory, simple wind profiles, cylinder drag theory, Eurocode and Germanischer Lloyd shell and global buckling methods, and simple fatigue estimates.

+TowerSE is implemented as an OpenMDAO assembly.
+The beam finite element code is implemented in C++, others are in Python.
+All modules are linked in Python.